xixuecao/BoLu_CV/index.md

 # **Projects (2014-2020)**
-###	**Machine Learning Corese Design**
-* To recognize the traffic sign on the road, SVM and CNN were used to perform classification separately.
-With the drop-out method, CNN got a better accuracy of 98% than SVM.

 ### **Design of 32 × 32 GaN Mini-LED Display System**
 * The driving circuit (PCB) and display circuit (FPC) designed by Altium Designer were combined with custom made FPGA to demonstrate a Blue Mini-LED display system.
 Flip-chip technology was used to fabricate 1024 LED chips by transfer bonding each pixel on solder paste precisely.